How to Start a Compost Bin

 Harvest Finished Compost

 Finished compost is dark brown to black, crumbly, earthy-smelling (like forest floor), and the original materials are unrecognizable.
 This takes 2-6 months depending on activity.
 Dig finished compost from the bottom of the pile and sift if needed.
-Apply 2-3 inches to garden beds or work it into the top 6 inches of soil before planting.
+Apply 2-3 inches to garden beds โ finished compost is the ideal soil amendment for a new raised garden bed or a young privacy hedge โ or work it into the top 6 inches of soil before planting.

 Frequently Asked Questions